david942j/gdb-ruby/README.md

 # GDB-Ruby

-It's time for Ruby lovers to use gdb in Ruby, and... use Ruby in gdb!
+It's time for Ruby lovers to use Ruby in gdb, and... gdb in Ruby!

 # Use Ruby in gdb

-We provide a binary `gdb-ruby` with usage exactly same as normal gdb.
-While has two extra command: `ruby` and `pry`!
+We provide a binary `gdb-ruby` with usage exactly same as normal gdb, while has two extra commands: `ruby` and `pry`!

 See examples below: